 PaxieIn addition to tracking your kid via GPS (and being a huge fan of capital letters), PAXIE, by SAFE Family, monitors their activity levels and the ambient temperature around them.
 So even if your lose track of your little Tasmanian devil on the playground, you can still make sure they’re in no danger of passing out … while you find a bench and make sure you don’t pass out.
 Also, fun interchangeable bands!
 Because your child deserves to wear you out in style.

-HerokinsWith Herokins, you turn everyday tasks into epic Choose Your Own Adventures by sending messages and directions from an app to one of 2 cute characters on your kid’s wrist; they then must complete the task.
-They learn problem solving, trial and error, and how to achieve their goals even after making a mistake, and you get to catch a quick nap while they go on the room cleaning adventure of a lifetime.
+HerokinsWith Herokins, you turn everyday tasks into epic Choose Your Own Adventures by sending messages and directions from an app to one of two cute characters on your kid’s wrist; they then must complete the task.
+They learn problem-solving, trial and error, and how to achieve their goals even after making a mistake, and you get to catch a quick nap while they go on the room cleaning adventure of a lifetime.

 Leapfrog LeapBandDesigned to battle childhood obesity, LeapBand functions like a standard kids activity tracker, but rather than logging data for later review, it provides instant audio and visual feedback.
 This encourages kids to perform activities and rewards them with points when they do.
 The fact that it looks like “My First Smartwatch” is either endearing or annoying, depending on your own level of geek chic.